Medical Assistant FAQs

 - O*NET Online (Scroll down to Wages & Employment Trends to view helpful info on National/State trends)

 Are there other jobs I may be able to obtain as a Medical Assistant?

 Medical Assistants may work under other occupational titles such as Chiropractor Assistant, Clinical Assistant, Doctor’s Assistant, Medical Office Assistant, Optometric Assistant, and Ophthalmic Assistant.
 When looking at any position, it’s important to evaluate the duties of the position along with the required skills and knowledge to determine if a candidate may meet the requirements set forth by the employer.

 How is a Medical Assistant different from other healthcare professionals?

 Medical Assistants typically work on the front lines in Doctors’ Offices and Clinics assisting patients and physicians.
-The Medical Assistant is typically the person who calls patients back for their appointment, takes their vital signs and history prior to the doctor seeing the patient.
+The Medical Assistant is typically the person who calls patients back for their appointment, takes their vital signs and health history prior to the doctor seeing the patient.
 They can also often assist with procedures (such as injections) and perform administrative tasks in a medical/healthcare office.